chrisandrew-dev/lodash-clone/README.md

 # lodash-clone
-Small JS project recreating some of the core utilities of the popular library, Lodash
+Small JS project recreating a handful of utilities from the popular library, Lodash